 By waiting until you have completed the main body, you will have more information to solidify your arguments in the opening and closing paragraphs.

 As they say, “the first impression is the last impression”.
 So the introduction paragraph has to be inspiring and flawless.
-Imagine reading an essay that starts with a bunch of spelling errors and disorganised information, you wouldn’t be tempted to read all of it?
+Imagine reading an essay that starts with a bunch of spelling errors and disorganised information.
+Would you be tempted to read all of it?

 Here you thoughtfully present your arguments and opinions on the topic of the essay.
-You want the readers to continue reading all of the material below, and it is vitally important to develop a hook that lures them into continuing the reading.
+You want the readers to continue reading all of the material below, and it is vitally important to develop a hook that lures them into continuing to read.

-It is important to not exaggerate with the thesis statements.
-Stick to a single sentence explanation so your readers know from the very beginning where you stand on the topic.
+It is important to not exaggerate with the thesis statement.
+Stick to a single-sentence explanation so your readers know from the very beginning where you stand on the topic.

-A good essay introduction will help the readers understand how you will present what you will present.
+A good essay introduction will help the readers understand how you will present information.
 Make sure you are putting the right amount of effort into this paragraph.
 Anything too short or too long will turn the readers off!